drmse87/simple-rest-api-latin-literature/README.md

-# Description
+# Latin Works and Authors REST API
-Because of my Latin interest, I decided to create a Latin-inspired API containing classical Latin works and authors such as De Bello Gallico by Caesar and Cicero's Epistulae.
-The API is up and running (at least as of April 2020) at https://latin.sommarvind.tech.
-In retrospect, I would have wanted to add more data to the database.
-I would also have wanted to add a /user endpoint to get the current user's document.
-I would also have wanted to add a /user/webhooks store, to get a list of the current user's webhooks.
-I would also have used ASP.NET's Webhooks instead of writing my own webhook functionality.
-Finally, for the mapping done in the static ToModel and FromModel methods, I would have wanted to use AutoMapper instead.
+Because of my Latin interest, I decided to create a Latin-inspired [ASP.NET Core WebAPI](https://asp.net) for classical Latin works and authors such as De Bello Gallico by Caesar and Cicero's Epistulae.
+The API is up and running (at least as of April 2021) at https://latin.sommarvind.tech.

 # Resources and endpoints
 ## Users